Osiris-Team/Osiris-Team/dev_contract.md

 ## Scope of Work

+> Definitions:
+> - "Task" refers to any discrete unit of work agreed upon by both parties, whether in writing or via electronic communication.
+> - "Delivery" refers to a single task or list of tasks that were completed and submitted by the Developer to the Client for review.

 - The Developer will receive a list of tasks consisting of, for example, feature requests or bug fixes.
 - These tasks must be clear and concise.
 The Client must respond to the Developer’s questions if anything is unclear.
 - The Developer may reject one or more tasks but must provide a clear and concise reason.